Cardinia Reservoir giant pine scale removal

 November 2024

-Works commence in the southern area of the catchment to remove giant pine scale and prevent further spread.
+Works commenced in the southern area of the catchment to remove giant pine scale and pine trees at risk to prevent further spread across the catchment and region.

 More information on giant pine scale